Jeff Weltman: Early life and career

 Weltman grew up in New York.
 He was raised by his father, Harry Weltman, and his mother, Arlene.
 Harry Weltman was a former GM for the now defunct ABA's Spirits of St. Louis in the mid-1970s and for the Cleveland Cavaliers and New Jersey Nets in the mid-1980s.
 As a teenager, Weltman played pick-up basketball in the South Bronx and Harlem on Saturdays.
 Weltman played basketball at Oberlin College in Ohio.

 At the start of Weltman's career, he was hired by the Clippers as a video coordinator in the late 1990s.
-Weltman then served as the director of player personnel with the LA Clippers, director of basketball administration with the Detroit Pistons, assistant GM with the Denver Nuggets and Milwaukee Bucks and EVP of basketball operations and GM with the Toronto Raptors.
+Weltman then served as the director of player personnel with the Los Angeles Clippers, director of basketball administration with the Detroit Pistons, assistant GM with the Denver Nuggets and Milwaukee Bucks and EVP of basketball operations and GM with the Toronto Raptors.
 Before Weltman joined the Raptors, the Raptors were on a five-year playoff-drought.
 During Weltman's four-year tenure with the Raptors, the team qualified for the postseason every season and won three playoff series.
+He then was offered the job of President of Basketball Operations for the Orlando Magic.
+He took the position and moved to Orlando with his wife, Alexis, and his twin daughters, JJ and Lucy.